 1. Minimizes Patient Handling

-Hospital staff are committed to making NICUs a low-stress environment.
+Hospital staffs are committed to making NICUs a low-stress environment.
 With this in mind, hospitals require a solution like RFID where patient info can be obtained with a reader through the isolette walls.
 With RIFD, NICU nurses can obtain the data they need without disturbing their patients.

 Unfortunately, many NICU babies need to be connected to additional medical equipment.
 However, a non-pervasive means of collecting data, like RFID, would improve patient care and the data collection process.